-Incor Exhibit Number Description Form Filing Date Number Filed Herewith 2.1 Agreement and Plan of Merger and Reorganization, dated September 30, 2019, by and among NewLink Genetics Corporation, Cyclone Merger Sub, Inc and Lumos Pharma, Inc. 8-K 9/30/2019 2.1 3.1 Amended and Restated Certificate of Incorporation filed on November 16, 2011 8-K 11/18/2011 3.1 3.2 Certificate of Amendment to Restated Certificate of Incorporation filed on May 10, 2013 8-K 5/14/2013 3.1 3.3 Certificate of Amendment to Certificate of Incorporation to Effect the Reverse Stock Split 8-K 3/18/2020 3.1 3.4 Certificate of Amendment to Certificate of Incorporation to Effect the Name Change 8-K 3/18/2020 3.2 3.5 Amended and Restated Bylaws 8-K 9/30/2019 3.2 4.1 Form of the Registrant's Common Stock Certificate 8-K 3/18/2020 4.1 4.2 Amended and Restated Investor Rights Agreement by and between the Registrant and certain holders of the Registrant's capital stock dated as of December 1, 2010 10-Q 5/10/2012 4.3 10.1^ License Agreement by and between Merck Sharp & Dohme Corp. and Ammonett Pharma LLC, effective as of October 22, 2013 8-K/A 5/29/2020 10.1 10.2^ Asset Purchase Agreement by and among Lumos Pharma, Inc., Ammonett Pharma LLC, and each of certain individuals listed, effective July 26, 2018 8-K/A 5/29/2020 10.2 10.3 Lumos Pharma, Inc. 2012 Equity Incentive Plan 8-K 3/18/2020 10.1 10.4 2012 Equity Incentive Plan Form of Incentive Stock Option Agreement 8-K 3/18/2020 10.2 10.5 Lumos Pharma, Inc. 2016 Equity Incentive Plan 8-K 3/18/2020 10.3 10.6 2016 Form of Stock Option Agreement 8-K 3/18/2020 10.4 31.1 Certification of principal executive officer required by Rule 13a-14(a) / 15d-14(a) X 31.2 Certification of principal financial officer required by Rule 13a-14(a) / 15d-14(a) X 32.1 # Section 1350 Certification X 101.INS ‡ XBRL Instance Document - the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.
-X 101.SCH ‡ XBRL Taxonomy Extension Schema Document X 101.CAL ‡ XBRL Taxonomy Extension Calculation Linkbase Document X 101.DEF ‡ XBRL Taxonomy Extension Definition Linkbase Document X 101.LAB ‡ y .
-X 101.PRE # XBRL Taxonomy Extension Presentation Linkbase Document X 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101) X
+Incorporated By Reference Exhibit Number Description Form Filing Date Number Filed Herewith 3.1 20 Amended and Restated Certificate of Incorporation filed on November 16, 011, as amended 10-K 3/9/2021 3.1 3.2 Amended and Restated Bylaws 8-K 9/30/2019 3.2 4.1 Form of the Registrant's Common Stock Certificate 8-K 3/18/2020 4.1 4.2 Description of Securities 10-K 3/9/2021 4.2 10.1 be Amendment No. 1, dated June 30, 2021, to Employment Agreement by and tween the Registrant and Lori Lawley X 10.2 an Amendment No. 1, dated August 4, 2021, to Employment Agreement by detween the Registrant and John McKew X 31.1 15 Certification of principal executive officer required by Rule 13a-14(a) / 6d-14(a).
+X 31.2 14 Certification of principal financial officer required by Rule 13a-14(a) / 15d- (a) X 32.1 # Section 1350 Certification X 101.INS XBRL Instance Document - the instance document does not appear in the teractive Data File because its XBRL tags are embedded within the Inline BRL document.
+X 101.SCH # XBRL Taxonomy Extension Schema Document X 101.CAL ‡ XBRL Taxonomy Extension Calculation Linkbase Document X 101.DEF ‡ XBRL Taxonomy Extension Definition Linkbase Document X 101.LAB # XBRL Taxonomy Extension Label Linkbase Document X 101.PRE # XBRL Taxonomy Extension Presentation Linkbase Document X 104 in Cover Page Interactive Data File (formatted as Inline XBRL and contained Exhibit 101) X

-- "The certifications attached as Exhibit 32.1 that accompany this Quarterly Report on Form 10-Q are not deemed filed with the Securities and Exchange Commission and are not to be incorporated by reference into any filing of Lumos Pharma, Inc. under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date of this Form 10-Q, irrespective of any general incorporation language contained in such filing." - ‡ Filed herewith electronically. - \ Indicates management contract or compensatory plan. - † The schedules and exhibits to the merger agreement have been omitted pursuant to Item 601(b)(2) of Regulation S-K. A copy of any omitted schedule and/or exhibit will be furnished to the Securities and Exchange Commission upon request. - Certain schedules and exhibits have been omitted pursuant to Item 601(a)(5) of Regulation S-K. A copy of any omitted schedule and/or exhibit will be furnished to the SEC upon request.
-Certain confidential portions of this exhibit have been omitted pursuant to Item 601(b)(10)(iv) of Regulation S-K. Copies of the unredacted exhibit will be furnished to the SEC upon request.
+The certifications attached as Exhibit 32.1 that accompany this Quarterly Report on Form 10-Q are not deemed filed with the Securities and Exchange Commission and are not to be incorporated by reference into any filing of Lumos Pharma, Inc. under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date of this Form 10-Q, irrespective of any general incorporation language contained in such filing.

+Filed herewith electronically.

+\ Indicates management contract or compensatory plan.